ViMaSter/hacs-googledrivefolder/README.md

 [HACS](https://www.hacs.xyz/) component that adds a sensor to Home Assistant that monitors the amount of files in a Google Drive folder.

 > [!NOTE]
 > Currently limited to the root folder of the Google Drive account.
-Also requires files and directories to have been created by the same client ID, that is used to authenticate with the Google Drive API.

 ## Installation
 1. Clone this repository